Named "Turritella" in error decades ago. The correct name is "Elimia Agate."

 What is Turritella Agate?

+Turritella Agate is the popular name used for a brown, translucent, fossiliferous agate found in the Green River Formation of Wyoming.
 It is very easy to recognize because it contains large fossil snails that stand out in a white-to-tan color that contrasts with the brownish agate.

 It is possible that the misnamed Turritella is the best-known fossil from the Green River Formation.

 About 50 million years ago, during the Eocene epoch, the young Rocky Mountains were almost finished growing, and the landscape of what is now parts of Colorado, Utah, and Wyoming consisted of rugged mountains separated by broad intermountain basins.
 Rains falling on the slopes of these mountains ran off of the land and collected into streams that carried sand, silt, mud, and dissolved materials down into the lakes that occupied the intermountain basins.
 Over time, these sediments began filling the lakes, and many types of fossils were preserved within them.

 Abundant plants and algae grew on the margins of these lakes, providing a perfect habitat and food source for Elimia tenera, the freshwater snail.
 When the snails died, their shells sank to the bottom of the lake.
 The snails were so prolific that entire lenses of sediment were composed almost entirely of their shells.

 After these layers were buried, groundwater moved through the sediments.
 Small amounts of dissolved microcrystalline silica in the groundwater began to precipitate, possibly in the form of a gel, within the cavities of the snail shells and the empty spaces between them.
 Over time, the entire mass of fossils was silicified, forming the brown fossiliferous agate (also known as chalcedony) that we know today as Turritella agate.